Pop quiz: When is the last time you touched your face with your hands?

 There’s a reason the CDC refers to handwashing as a do-it-yourself vaccine: It’s one of the biggest and easiest things you can do to reduce your chances of getting sick or passing your germs onto someone else.
 Some researchers estimate that if everyone washed their hands regularly, a million deaths a year could be prevented.

 Experts have a few suggestions for when handwashing is essential: food preparation, eating, caring for someone who is sick or when you are sick, changing diapers, using the bathroom, or interacting with animals, animal food or animal waste.

+But handwashing should be a regular habit and be more than running your hands under the water and calling it good.
 The CDC recommends five simple steps for the most effective handwashing:

-- Wet: Run your hands under clean water, turn off the tap and apply soap.
+Run your hands under clean water, turn off the tap and apply soap.

-- Dry: Dry your hands using a clean towel or air dry.
+Dry your hands using a clean towel or air dry.